LesF/MakeVB/README.md

 3. Click the button to initiate the build process.
 4. The application will display the output of the build process and indicate whether the build succeeded or failed.

+TODO: Install in Windows and create a context menu link for .vbp files, so it can be used in file explorer.

 ### Automatic Build on Startup

 The application checks if the specified VB6 project file and target binary directory exist on startup.
 If both are present, the build process is automatically initiated.